stariq1995/SOL/doc/source/api.rst

     .. automethod:: addRouteAllConstraint
     .. automethod:: addLinkCapacityConstraint
     .. automethod:: addNodeCapacityConstraint
-    .. automethod:: addNodeCapacityIfActive
+    .. automethod:: addNodeCapacityPerPathConstraint
     .. automethod:: addRequireAllNodesConstraint
     .. automethod:: addRequireSomeNodesConstraint
     .. automethod:: addRequireAllEdgesConstraint
     .. automethod:: addEnforceSinglePath
     .. automethod:: addBudgetConstraint
     .. automethod:: addMinDiffConstraint

-Objective manipulation
+    .. automethod:: setPredefinedObjective

 Low-level API
 -------------

-The functions are exposed to you, but you are discouraged from using them.
-Use them for very fine-grained control over your optimization problem.
+These low-level functions are exposed to you, but you are discouraged from using them.
+Only use them for very fine-grained control over your optimization problem.

 .. py:currentmodule:: sol.optimization.formulation.optbase